Signed Into Law

 Which agencies enforce SB412?

-SB412 is enforced by Local Law Enforcement Agencies, District Attorneys and County Attorneys.
+SB412 is enforced by County Attorneys, District Attorneys and Local Law Enforcement Agencies.

 Q

-The compliance urgency for SB412 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB412 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q